Why I voted for Trump (after crying when he was elected last time)

 I think if you’re young, like me, the only generations you’ve really lived through as an adult are ones where discussion like that is prevented and discouraged.
 And so it is incredibly refreshing to find anything like it anywhere.
 I watched a man on CNN yesterday share how many college kids are scared to speak up in class because they’re afraid of saying something politically incorrect.
 It makes sense!

 As the years went by, I started thinking, “oh my gosh, am I conservative now?
-These conservative women seem.. actually smart?
+These conservative women seem.. really smart?
 What is happening?”

 I didn’t think I could vote for Trump.
 But I saw the obvious cognitive decline of Biden that the media was hiding, because I followed independent journalists.
 I remember saying to a family member who watches CNN, like a year ago, “Biden has dementia.”
 And they were like, “What are you talking about?”